tq-systems/meta-tq/meta-tq/doc/README.TQMLS10xxa.md

  * TQMLS1046A with 2 GiB / 8 GiB RAM, HW REV.020x on MBLS10xxa, HW REV.020x
  * TQMLS1088A with 2 GiB RAM, HW REV.020x on MBLS10xxa HW REV.020x

+## Known Issues

+* TQMLS1088A: Suspend to RAM not supported.

 ## HowTo

 ### MBLS10xxA DIP-Switch Settings for boot